 I’ve been using Crowdfire for nearly three months now, and I think I’ve got a pretty good idea of what it’s all about.
-Long story short, there’s more about it that I don’t like then what I do like.
-So, in the same spirit as my Evernote pros and cons list, let’s get right into the pros and cons of Crowdfire and discuss what I can and can’t do for you when it comes to managing your social media accounts.
+Long story short, there’s more about it that I don’t like then what I do like:

 The pros and cons of using Crowdfire to build your brand

-- It’s completely free 4 up to two accounts of the same network.
+- It’s completely free for up to 2 accounts of the same network.
 For example, two Twitter accounts, two Instagram, two Pinterest Etc. If you want more than that you have to pay the annual subscription fee.